agnostack/magento-search-orders-by-phone/README.md

 ## Overview

-The "Magento Search Orders by Phone" module extends the functionality of Magento's REST API by adding a new endpoint which allows searching of orders using a customer's phone number.
+The "Magento 2: Search Orders by Phone" module extends the functionality of the Magento 2 REST API by adding a new endpoint that allows searching of orders using a phone number.

-In default Magento 2, there's no built-in functionality to search orders by the telephone number associated with the shipping address.
+Magento 2 does not have any built-in functionality to search orders by the telephone number (associated with the shipping address).
 This module addresses this limitation, providing an efficient way to locate orders associated with a specific telephone number.

 ## Installation